JaimeHyland/Mellifera/README.md

 The need for robustness testing was considerably eased by the fact standard Django processes provided very clear pathways for all users &mdash;whether registered or guest customers, or even superusers&mdash; to follow, leaving only a few spots where invalid entries were possible.

 ### Features testing
-Features were tested manually as part of the process described above in Manual testing.
+Features were tested manually as part of manual testing.

 ### Device compatibility and responsiveness
 The app in its final form was smoke tested on a variety of devices, browsers and operating systems, including smartphones, ipads and tablets, laptops and desktop screens.